Skip to main content

 26 mentions Positive Neutral Negative

-• “I really liked this game; the day system is a powerful mechanic that should be implemented in many adventure games to keep them unique and prevent staleness by changing the environment daily.”
+• “I really liked this game, the day system is a really powerful mechanic that should be implemented in many adventure games to make them more unique and not get stale with the same environment being different every day.”

 • “While the gameplay mechanics are kind of run-of-the-mill (some indie titles did it better in the mechanic department, for you can cheese many encounters with stun-skills for example) and the level design feels monotonous at times.”